fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2024-08-26】[beac0n / ruroco](https://github.com/beac0n/ruroco) - Ruroco is a tool that lets you execute commands on a server by sending UDP packets  The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands
 * 【2024-08-25】[gakonst / ethers-rs](https://github.com/gakonst/ethers-rs) - Complete Ethereum & Celo library and wallet implementation in Rust. https://docs.rs/ethers
 * 【2024-08-22】[firstbatchxyz / dkn\-compute\-node](https://github.com/firstbatchxyz/dkn-compute-node) - Compute Node of Dria Knowledge Network
 * 【2024-08-20】[rayon-rs / rayon](https://github.com/rayon-rs/rayon) - Rayon: A data parallelism library for Rust